 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure as described in note 21.
-The accounts payable and accrued liabilities, lease liability, loan payable and tax payable are due within the current operating period.
+The accounts payable and accrued liabilities, and tax payable are due within the current operating period.
 The Company is exposed to liquidity risk.